RESEARCH AT OFFICEVITAE

 OfficeVitae is a spinoff of the faculty of Industrial Design Engineering at Delft University of Technology, built on over 10 years of research work in national and European projects focused on sustainable living and work.
 Currently the company is engaged in several joint research projects with academic and industry partners.
 Furthermore, the company is involved in the development of measurement tools and methods for assessing comfort and vitality at work which are readily available for joint research projects.
 The research program at OfficeVitae is led by Prof. dr. David Keyson.

-UCBI: In the User Centred Building Interaction project, OfficeVitae is running three pilot test sites to reduce CO2 emissions in offices by providing user centric control of comfort through localised heating sources.
+UCBI: In the User Centred Building Interaction project, OfficeVitae ran three pilot test sites to reduce CO2 emissions in offices by providing user centric control of comfort through localised heating sources.
 The OccuPlus app is deployed to enable building occupants to view their comfort and choose a workplace depending upon their comfort preferences.
 A pilot is running at the Province of South Holland and is part of an energy challenge.
 Prior to UCBI we conducted applied research work for TU Delft facilities on Smart Heating User-Centric control and demonstrated a heat energy savings potential of 30% by taking human behaviour into account.

 Top Sector Energy, TKI Urban Energy.
-OfficeVitae is a partner in the program 3 of the MMIP (Multi-year Mission-driven Innovation Programs).
+OfficeVitae has been a partner in the program 3 of the MMIP (Multi-year Mission-driven Innovation Programs).
 The MMIP contributes to the mission's CO2-free built environment in 2050', with the intermediate goal in 2030 of 200,000 existing homes per year free from natural gas and prepared for 2050.
 The ambition is that around 1.5 million homes and 15% of the utility buildings in 2030 will be natural gas-free and sustainably heated.
 MMIP 3 stimulates technical, process-based and social innovations that can accelerate the energy transition in the built environment.

 In the EU Interreg ENERGE project, OfficeVitae is providing the sensing technology and an educational user interface to enables schools to monitor their comfort levels and energy use to reduce CO2 emissions.
 In the nationally funded MOOI ("Missiegedreven Onderzoek, Ontwikkeling en Innovatieproject") OfficeVitae participates in the Brains4Buildings project.

 Office Vitality Scan